odnh/gitmaildir/README.md

 ### Dependencies:

 - `core, lwt, cmdliner, git-unix`
-- Can be install using opam: `opam install core lwt cmdliner`
+- Can be install using opam: `opam install core lwt cmdliner git-unix`

 ### Build and run: